Bedrock-OSS/bedrock-wiki/docs/servers/raknet-and-mcpe.md

  placehodler for the other clientMachineAddresses (a.k.a.
 Internal Adresses):

  > 0xd4 0x0b 0xa7 0x86 0xdd 0x98 0x33 0x00 0x00
- each byte replaces one of the 9 misisng clientMachineAdresses
+ each byte replaces one of the 9 missing clientMachineAdresses

 After having sent this packet, you must periodically sent a Connected Ping to keep the connection alive.